virtru/protect-and-track/README.md

 Copyright © 2019 Virtru Corporation

-This repo is released under the MIT license for all artifacts in this repo.
+This repo is released under the MIT license for all artifacts in this repo with the following exceptions which are subject to our [Virtru Data Protection Subscription Agreement](https://www.virtru.com/terms-of-service/).

+* virtru-sdk